scholarLW/lwlegopt/README.md

-#lwlegopt package(R)
+#R packages
-##Some tools may be  used  for the data processing of cancer genomes
+#Some tools may be  used  for the data processing of cancer genomes
 This tool is used to plot 3D-lego image for mutation spectrum.
 #Instructions
 #1